kitctf/www/_posts/2014-11-13-getting-started.md

 If you want to practice a bit (and you definately should!) you can always take a look at previous CTF challenges [here](http://repo.shell-storm.org/CTF/) or the [over the wire wargames](http://overthewire.org/wargames/), but first check out the following section.

+Also you should make yourself familiar with [ctftime.org](https://ctftime.org/).
+The site keeps a global team rating for all CTFs and upcoming events will be announced there.
+You'll also find some other useful things around the site.

 ## How to get started in...

 ### Binary Exploitation

 Personally I can strongly recommend the book ["Hacking - The Art of Exploitation"](http://www.nostarch.com/hacking2.htm).
-There is also the following (huge) tutorial on exploitaion: [A Journey into Exploitation](http://myne-us.blogspot.de/2010/08/from-0x90-to-0x4c454554-journey-into.html).
+There is also the following (huge) tutorial on exploitation: [A Journey into Exploitation](http://myne-us.blogspot.de/2010/08/from-0x90-to-0x4c454554-journey-into.html).

-For a nice overview over memory corruption bugs and exploitation see this whitepaper: [History of Memory Corruption Attacks (pdf)](https://media.blackhat.com/bh-us-10/whitepapers/Meer/BlackHat-USA-2010-Meer-History-of-Memory-Corruption-Attacks-wp.pdf).
+For a nice overview on memory corruption bugs and exploitation see this whitepaper: [History of Memory Corruption Attacks (pdf)](https://media.blackhat.com/bh-us-10/whitepapers/Meer/BlackHat-USA-2010-Meer-History-of-Memory-Corruption-Attacks-wp.pdf).
 That should get you up to speed on memory corruption bugs so you can recognize these vulns in the challenges and then do more research on them if needed.

 To develop some more practical skills you can take a look at the [microcorruption](https://microcorruption.com) game.
 It's a browser based exploitation course guiding you through memory corruption exploitation on an embedded platform.
 It's designed for beginners but you will need to read up on the topics on your own.